oddbird/oddsite/content/2017/03/06/pattern-making.rst

 but someone will have to build on that foundation — and it might be us, four years later.
-If the code isn't well-tested, or the pattens aren't well documented, we're shipping legacy code on day one.
+If the code isn’t well-tested, or the patterns aren't well documented, we’re shipping legacy code on day one.
-That's not a good sign.
+That’s not a good sign.

 Without a special budget
 and dedicated full-time style guide team,